What’s the difference between American, British, Italian, and French fashion, besides where it’s made?

 So what’s the long and short of French fashion?

-Diana Pemberton-Sikes is an image consultant and author of Signature Style Blueprint, a video course that teaches women how to create a signature style using their best colors, best features, and best styles.
-You can learn more here.
+Diana Pemberton is an image consultant and author of Signature Style Blueprint, a video course that teaches women how to create a signature style using their best colors, features, and styles.